 Should you have one?
 The answer is maybe.
-It depends on how much water is used monthly at your home.
-Use our worksheet to estimate your benefit.
+It depends on how much water is used monthly at your home and how much of that water goes to irrigation.

 Locations where monthly water use is equal to or less than average residential use – 8 ccf – are less likely to benefit from a lawn meter.
 Locations with more than average monthly water use may benefit by being billed for actual rather than estimated outdoor water use.

 Residential Accounts Where a Dedicated Irrigation Meter is Not Present